richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 that this assumption is false  `[Bhayani et al., 2021][Ketel et al., 2016]`.
 Having (close to) 100% course attendance solves multiple problems:

-- **It is more fair to the rejected participants**, i.e. those that could not attend when a course has reached capacity, as there will be less empty (virtual) chairs that they themselves could have occupied
+- **A fee is more fair to the rejected participants**, i.e. those that could not attend when a course has reached capacity, as there will be less empty (virtual) chairs that they themselves could have occupied
-- **It helps schedule the right amount of teaching assistants**, which may help course coordinators
+- **A fee helps schedule the right amount of teaching assistants**: as it is predicted to have a higher course attendance.
+  This may help course coordinators

 ## A flat course fee impacts others negatively